nnhoangtrieu/TGVAE/output/checkpoint/readme.txt

-A folder with name specified when training will be created and the snapshot after every epoch will be saved here.
+A folder with name specified when training will be created and the snapshot after every epoch will be saved there.